klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/txpool.md

 ---
 description: >-
-  To inspect transaction pools in the node.
+  APIs to inspect transaction pools in the node.
 ---

 # Namespace txpool